goplayerjuggler/tuneTable/README.md

 # Tune table
-An HTML viewer for lists of tunes.
-It uses data in a hybrid format where the tune can be given in [ABC format](https://abcnotation.com) or more simply just with some metadata.
+An interactive HTML/Javascript viewer for lists of tunes.
+It uses data in a hybrid format where tunes can either be given in [ABC format](https://abcnotation.com) or otherwise with just some simple descriptions/comments/links.

-Features:
+## Features:
+* tunes can have zero, one or more settings in ABC
-* a popup score viewer with transpose buttons, for tunes where the abc is included
+* a popup score viewer with transpose buttons, for tunes with one or more settings in ABC
-* sorting and filtering of the list of tunes
+* sorting and filtering of the tune list
-* incipits for tunes
+* incipit generator (incipit: a short score giving the first few notes)
-* can add links to audio references to the tunes along with notes
+* comments/notes for tunes, optionally with links to audio references
-* tunes can have multiple settings in ABC
+* optional external links to scores
+* entries can be edited within the tool
+* import functions
-* other lists of tunes in ABC format can be imported
+  * lists of tunes in ABC format can be imported

-## Current list of tunes
-It’s a hodgepodge list of tunes I either like, am interested in, or want to share with some musicians, or … A fair number of the scores there are my own work, either transcriptions of other people’s tunes or original pieces.
-I reserve some rights on this via a CC licence; details below.

-It should be possible to adapt the tool so as to use other lists of tunes – maybe this tool could be useful more widely?
+  * full import/export: full data for the current tune list can be exported/imported in Javascript literal or JSON format
+  * integration with thesession.org: load a tune book or one specific tune

 ## Live demo
 Live demo here: [goplayerjuggler.github.io/tuneTable](https://goplayerjuggler.github.io/tuneTable/).